Burning Autumn Gallery to view related pieces.

 Mrs. Everett purchased October Gold some time around 1932 and died in 1938.
 According to a letter from her attorneys Mrs. Everett willed her Woodward collection as follows: the Pasadena Museum of Fine Art gets first choice, followed by the San Diego Museum of Fine Art.
 Artwork not chosen will be sold at auction.
 However, the attorneys for Mrs. Everett makes no mention of October Gold in their letter to Woodward.

-willed to the San Diego Museum of Fine Art.
-He knows this because he does not begin to compile a painting diary
+was willed to the San Diego Museum of Fine Art.
+He knows this because he does not begin to compile a painting

-from the current owners providing us access to the painting itself which reads like a suitcase with location stickers
+comes from the current owners providing us access to the painting itself which reads like a suitcase with

 As seen in the pictures, the stretcher is marked with numerous clues to it's time at CalTech.
 There is a stamp (upper left) of Mrs. Everett's name.
 We do not know who made the mark.
 Perhaps it was the those assigned to execute her estate.
 It appears to be a hand stamp which would have had to been made special and to go to such trouble indicates a large number of items.

-11, 1980.
-It also appears it was given an id number or some sort of way to identify it for their records. ⮞
+November 11, 1980.
+It also appears it was given an id number or some sort of way to identify it for their

 ⮜ To the Left is another label regarding CalTech, partially covered by a recent label with a hand-written description of the painting's origin.
 The CalTech label appears to note where the painting was stored but the other label prevents us from seeing more.